mehulagg/gitlab/doc/user/clusters/applications.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/25138) in GitLab 12.8.

 [Prometheus](https://prometheus.io/docs/introduction/overview/) is an
-open-source monitoring and alerting system for supervising your deployed applications.
+open-source monitoring and alerting system for supervizing your deployed applications.

 To install Prometheus into the `gitlab-managed-apps` namespace of your cluster,